StarExecMiami/StarExec/README.markdown

 ## Features

 - Web UI for job submission, user and data management.
-- Multiple backend implementations: local, SGE, and OAR.
+- Multiple backend implementations: local, SGE, and Kubernetes.
 - Container-friendly deployment (Podman/Docker Compose).
 - Flyway-based database migrations and safe, layered configuration.

 <!-- Quick Start -->
 ## Quick Start with the Makefile

 When to use:  Linux systems where `podman` rootless mode is supported.
-Use this if you want reproducible container-based builds without a Docker daemon (see the Alternative Quick Start below).
+Use this for a prebuilt container that is run without a Docker daemon (see the Alternative Quick Start below).

 Estimated time: 10–30 minutes.